Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Numerical Methods

 In order to account for cluster substructure, we introduce a second metric for mass segregation, the \emph{mass segregation offset (MSO)}:

-where $d_\mathrm{subcl}$ is the distance from a star to the center of the nearest subcluster with $R_\mathrm{subcl}$ being its size (defined following Eq. \ref{eq:cluster_R}), while the $\langle...\rangle_\mathrm{massive}$ operation denotes averaging over all massive stars in the cluster (see Figure \ref{fig:MSO_subcluster}).
+where $d_\mathrm{subcl}$ is the distance from a star to the center of the nearest subcluster.
+For simplicity we disregard whether the star is a member of this nearest subcluster. $R_\mathrm{subcl}$ is the size scale of the subcluster (defined following Eq. \ref{eq:cluster_R}), while the $\langle...\rangle_\mathrm{massive}$ operation denotes averaging over all massive stars in the cluster (see Figure \ref{fig:MSO_subcluster}).
 Note that in this definition we introduce the concept of \myquote{subcluster}, which makes the definition of Equation \ref{eq:mso} in theory different from similar offset measures in the literature \citep{Kirk_2014_small_cluster_formation}, although it gives the same answer for small or highly centralized clusters.

 Finally we define the mass segregation time scale from for a star of mass $M$ as \citep{Spitzer_69_cluster_nbody_mass_segregation,Binney_Tremaine_galactic_dynamics_book_1987}: \be t_\mathrm{seg}(M) = \frac{\langle m\rangle}{M}\frac{N}{8 \ln N}\frac{R}{\sigma_\mathrm{sys}}, \ee where $\langle m\rangle$ is the average stellar mass in the cluster, while $N$ is the number of its members, R is the cluster size (Eq. \ref{eq:cluster_R}) and $\sigma_\mathrm{sys}$ is its velocity dispersion.
 Note that using the system velocity dispersion changes the results by a factor of 2.